Kunsthaus Tacheles: End of Tacheles

 On September 4, 2012, the remaining 40-60 artists left peacefully, after pressure from HSH Nordbank.
 Tacheles Metallwerkstatt, the sculpture park, was open until March 2013, when the financial group Nordbank decided to make money out of it.

 Several artists and programmers created a Tacheles 3D online art gallery, to open up new rooms for the Tacheles artists, and to continue the spirit of Tacheles online.

 The association Artprotacheles aims at expanding the idea of Tacheles through Mobile Atelier Projects and has already realised the first one in Berlin Friedrichshain.
 A few of the Tacheles artists have moved to a property in Marzahn.

 Sale in 2014 and new development

 The property was sold to a New York firm in September 2014.
 Lead architects for the project development after 2015 were Herzog de Meuron.
-Construction began in September of 2019 for a mixed-use scheme that follows the trend of the 1990s to fill in vacant land in Berlin with perimeter block buildings, utilizing courtyards and mimicking the traditional urban structure of the city.
+Construction began in September 2019 for a mixed-use scheme that follows the trend of the 1990s to fill in vacant land in Berlin with perimeter block buildings, utilizing courtyards and mimicking the traditional urban structure of the city.

+Since September 2023, the building home to the photography museum Fotografiska Berlin.